There is a current 'Discharge of Conditions' application as part of the Planning Consent for 370 homes at Redlands:

 WANBOROUGH TRAFFIC CALMING PROPOSAL:

-Now that we have some funding identified I met officers again twice earlier this year to look at the High Street scheme as a logical starting point (the Wanborough Road is to be traffic calmed and narrowed) so this follows on logically.
+Now that we have some funding identified I met officers again twice on site earlier this year to look at the High Street scheme as a logical starting point (the Wanborough Road is to be traffic calmed and narrowed) so this follows on logically.

 I walked the High Street with the Highways Officers and scheme designers, identified various issues, showed them natural crossing places and where parking is required.